Updated June 28, 2023

 Q1.
 What is Data Science?

-Data Science is an interdisciplinary field of different scientific methods, techniques, processes, and knowledge used to transform data of different types such as structured, unstructured, and semi-structured data into the required format or representation.
-Data Science concepts include different concepts such as statistics, regression, mathematics, computer science, algorithms, data structures, and information science with also including some subfields such as data mining, machine learning, and databases, etc.,
+Data Science is an interdisciplinary field of different scientific methods, techniques, processes, and knowledge used to transform data of different types, such as structured, unstructured, and semi-structured data, into the required format or representation.
+Data Science concepts include different concepts such as statistics, regression, mathematics, computer science, algorithms, data structures, and information science, also including some subfields such as data mining, machine learning, and databases, etc.,

-The Data Science concept has recently evolved to a greater extent in computing technology to perform data analysis on the existing data where data growth in terms of exponential to time.
-Data Science is the study of various types of data such as structured, semi-structured, and unstructured data in any form or formats available to get some information.
+The Data Science concept has recently evolved to a greater extent in computing technology to perform data analysis on existing data where data growth is exponential over time.
+Data Science is the study of various data types, such as structured, semi-structured, and unstructured data in any form or format available to get information.
 Data Science consists of different technologies used to study data, such as data mining, data storing, data purging, data archival, data transformation, etc., to make it efficient and ordered.
-Data Science also includes concepts like Simulation, modelling, analytics, machine learning, computational mathematics, etc.,
+Data Science also includes concepts like Simulation, modeling, analytics, machine learning, computational mathematics, etc.,

 Q2.
 What is the best Programming Language to use in Data Science?

-Data Science can be handled by using programming languages like Python or R programming language.
-These two are the two most popular languages being used by Data Scientists or Data Analysts.
-R and Python are open source and are free to use and came into existence during the 1990s.
-Python and R have different advantages depending on the applications and required a business goal.
-Python is better to be used in the cases of repeated tasks or jobs and for data manipulations.
+Data Science can be handled using programming languages like Python or R. These are the two most popular languages used by Data Scientists or Data Analysts.
+R and Python are open source, free to use, and came into existence in the 1990s.
+Python and R have different advantages depending on the applications and require a business goal.
+Python is better to use in repeated tasks or jobs and for data manipulations.
 In contrast, R programming can be used for querying or retrieving datasets and customized data analysis.

-Mostly Python is preferred for all types of data science applications, where time R programming is preferred in the cases of high or complex data applications.
+Mostly Python is preferred for all types of data science applications, whereas time R programming is preferred in the cases of high or complex data applications.
 Python is easier to learn and has less learning curve, whereas R has a deep learning curve.
 Python is mostly preferred in all cases, a general-purpose programming language, and can be found in many applications other than Data Science.
-R is mostly seen in the Data Science area, only used for data analysis in standalone servers or computing separately.
+R is mostly seen in the Data Science area, only used separately for data analysis in standalone servers or computing.